What are the Best Herbs for Chicken

 Sometimes mild ingredients like chicken need a little help to shine, and because many of us eat a lot of this friendly fowl, it can present a challenge coming up with new ways to prepare chicken so it doesn't feel like déjà vu all over again.

-That's where herbs and spices come in.
-They provide the surprise in the mix -- an explosion, fusion or flood of flavor that enhances other ingredients.
-Add a strategically placed sage leaf and you have chicken saltimbocca, marry pounded breasts with wine, thyme and mushrooms and you have chicken Marsala.
 Sure, other ingredients, notably acidic ingredients that can travel deep into meat fibers taking a freight of herby, nutty, smoky, salty or sweet flavor with them, do help.
 But never forget that the simple addition of herbs provides the easiest, fastest and often most effective way to enhance chicken and create a pretty decent main course for the effort.

-Content about herbs can seem little backward to me, like a cook is going to head to the spice cabinet, pick a spice and then figure out what types of dishes he or she can make with it.
-The situation I usually find myself in is a little different: I open the fridge, remember I've defrosted chicken breasts and then try to discover some new way to prepare them that won't feel like just another Wednesday night dinner at my house.
-Armed with lots of herbs, it's an exploratory mission -- and usually pretty fun, too.
+Published content about using herbs can seem a little backward to me, like a cook is going to head to the spice cabinet, pick a spice and then figure out what types of dishes he or she can make with it.

 Chicken Herbs